 Is fall in the air in your area?
 Here are 10 fabulous fall leaf crafts that use beautiful fall foliage to decorate your home right now and for Thanksgiving.

 Is fall in the air in your neck of the woods?
-Even here in Florida a few trees are starting to change color, including the sycamore in my backyard!
-Yay!
+The leaves are just starting to turn here in Michigan.
 So, in honor of the nip in the air and the beautiful fall foliage, here are 10 fabulous fall leaf crafts that use beautiful fall foliage to decorate your home right now and for Thanksgiving.

 So the first thing I want to show you is how to preserve leaves the right way for your leaf crafts.